Red Dillard Morrison: Early life

-Morrison was born in Alabama in 1919.
-He gained notoriety early for the use of violence while beating up bigger bullies of friends as a school child.
+Born in Alabama in 1919, Morrison gained notoriety early for the use of violence while beating up bigger bullies of friends as a school-child.
 He picked up his nickname when he accidentally turned his hair red while trying to straighten it.
-Migrated to New York by way of South Carolina as a teen in 1937, to live with mother who had come years before.
+As a teen in 1937 he migrated to New York by way of South Carolina to live with his mother who had come years before.

-While not being particularly impressed by the big city, Morrison was distressed by the odd jobs he had to undertake to help provide for the household.
-He was quick to acquaint himself with boys who knew ways of hustling extra money in the city.
-As was their habit, leisure hours were spent in a popular Seventh Ave. bar, ogling at the "big shots" of vice, gambling, prostitution, shoplifting, narcotics and the like.
-Dillard rose quick through the ranks of the neighborhood as he showed his natural leadership skills, charisma, and qualities that may have brought him legitimate fame and fortune, had it been guided in the right channels.
+While not particularly impressed by the big city, Morrison was distressed by the odd jobs he had to undertake to help provide for the household.
+He soon acquainted himself with boys who knew ways of hustling extra money in the city.
+As was their habit, leisure hours were spent in a popular Seventh Avenue bar, ogling at the "big shots" of vice, gambling, prostitution, shoplifting, narcotics and the like.
+Dillard rose quickly through the ranks of the neighborhood as he showed his natural leadership skills, charisma, and qualities that might have brought him legitimate fame and fortune, had they been directed into other channels.